sphars/xkcd-enhancer/README.md

 ### Add link to explain xkcd wiki
 Adds a link to the comic's entry at [explainxkcd.com](https://www.explainxkcd.com/).
 For those times when you feel dumb.

+### Add comic number and date to page
+The comic number and the date it was published is shown just below the comic title.

 (more coming soon)

 ## Resources